kelseysry/authneticate-me/README.md

 ## Form to add a restaurant
 ![form to add a restaurant](https://res.cloudinary.com/mabmab/image/upload/v1636844135/khmer_food/form_r1jcrm.png)

+## Technical Implementation Details

+The most challenging thing about this project was this bug that kept rendering reviews from another business on the page of a newly created business.
+Upon refresh of the newly created business, the reviews from another business would disappear.
+The frustrating thing about this bug is that it happens occaionally, it doesn't appear all the time.
+So I solved it using two methods.
+One was to build an action creator that would force a refresh

 ## Instructions on How to Install Mab Mab app
 1. run git clone
 2. run npm install in the root directory